LethalCompanyCommunity/ModdingWiki/docs/dev/initial-setup.md

 For IDE's, we recommend one of the following free options:
 - [Visual Studio](https://visualstudio.microsoft.com/) -- **Recommended** -- An all-in-one package.
 Has a built-in decompiler, which can save some time.

+If you already have Visual Studio installed, you'll want ensure you're on Visual Studio 2022.
+This is the version that supports .Net 7, and has the correct MSBuild Version to build your project solution

 - [Visual Studio Code](https://code.visualstudio.com/) -- A more lightweight package.

 If you have access to a Jetbrains License, we recommend the following paid option: